• Home |

 If magnum loads are your bread and butter, then Winchester Super-X 3-1/2" 18 Pellets 00 Buckshot is what you should buy.

-The increased payload means more recoil and cost, so prepare your shoulder and wallet when you snag a box of these Winchester 12 Gauge ammo.
+The increased payload means more recoil (and a higher price), so prepare your shoulder (and wallet) when you snag a box of this Winchester 12 Gauge ammo.

-Sellier and Bellot 00 Buck is an inexpensive option, especially when you buy it in bulk.
-These clear 2 3/4" shells offer a solid muzzle velocity, so you can rest assured they're fast enough to harvest a deer ethically.
+Sellier & Bellot 00 Buck is an inexpensive option, especially when you buy it in bulk.
+These clear 2-3/4" shells boast a solid muzzle velocity.
+Rest assured they're fast enough to harvest a deer ethically.

-Shotguns are incredibly versatile because of the numerous types of shot you can load into a shotshell.
+Shotguns are super versatile thanks to the numerous types of shot that can be loaded into a shotshell.

-This is why I've broken down when to use buckshot vs. a slug when deer hunting.
+That is why I've about to explain when you should use buckshot vs. a slug for deer hunting.

 Neither of these shotgun loads is for the faint of heart.
 They both have a strong kick, so be prepared for the recoil no matter which one you choose.